 This is what this bug is about.
 Nothing more, nothing less.

-#5 Updated by Bukaj Sytlos 10 months ago
+#5 Updated by Bukaj Sytlos about 1 year ago

 I would like to revive this issue as I think it is really an issue.

 Normal workflow is to pause and not stop.
 Even in integration with KDE music control you have play/pause, next/previous.